pagkly/Zed/Investopedia3/Term Life Insurance.md

 ### Availability of coverage

-Unless a term policy has [guaranteed renewable policy,](https://www.investopedia.com/terms/g/guaranteed_renewable_policy.asp) the company could refuse to renew coverage at the end of a policy's term if the policyholder developed a serious illness.
+Unless a term policy has [[guaranteed renewable policy,]](https://www.investopedia.com/terms/g/guaranteed_renewable_policy.asp) the company could refuse to renew coverage at the end of a policy's term if the policyholder developed a serious illness.
 Permanent insurance provides coverage for life, as long as premiums are paid.

 ### Investment value

 Some customers prefer permanent life insurance because the policies can have an investment or savings vehicle.
 A portion of each premium payment is allocated to the cash value, which may have a growth guarantee.
 Some plans pay dividends, which can be paid out or kept on deposit within the policy.
 Over time, the cash value growth may be sufficient to pay the premiums on the policy.
 There are also several unique tax benefits, such as tax-deferred cash value growth and tax-free access to the cash portion.

-Financial advisors warn that the growth rate of a policy with cash value is often paltry compared to other financial instruments, such as [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp) and [exchange-traded funds (ETFs)](https://www.investopedia.com/terms/e/etf.asp).
+Financial advisors warn that the growth rate of a policy with cash value is often paltry compared to other financial instruments, such as [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp) and [[exchange-traded funds (ETFs)]](https://www.investopedia.com/terms/e/etf.asp).
 Also, substantial administrative fees often cut into the rate of return.
 Hence, the common phrase "buy term and invest the difference."
 However, the performance is steady and tax-advantaged, a benefit in time when the stock market is volatile.

 ### Other factors